 A single Google search needs more computing power than it took to send Apollo 11 to the moon.
 The Apollo computer was less equipped than a modern toaster.

-Besides being some of the biggest names in the tech industry, HP, Apple, Google and Microsoft share another commonality.
+Besides being some of the biggest names in the tech industry, HP, Apple, Google and Microsoft have another commonality.
 They all started in garages.

 "So many of us take for granted the wonderful construction of the human body and the workings of its various parts.
 Some of us even expect it to function efficiently with less than the minimum care and attention.
-Learn the much you can about your body and how the care of it can help give you that greatest blessing of all - good health."
+Learn as much as you can about your body and how the care of it can give you that greatest blessing of all—good health."

 "My life in politics was a joy.
 I loved campaigns and I loved governing.
 I always tried to keep things moving in the right direction, to give more people a chance to live their dreams, to lift people's spirits, and to bring them together.
 That's the way I kept score."